-- Fit the saw chain 3 around the drive sprocket (25) paying particular attention to the cutter orientation.
-An incorrectly fitted chain is dangerous. - Note:
+Fit the chain behind the clutch and around the drive sprocket paying particular attention to the cutter orientation.
+An incorrectly fitted chain is dangerous.

+- Note:

 The chain is driven on the top of the guide bar away from the power head.
 Stamped on the saw chain cutters and links is a direction of rotation arrow.
 Ensure the drive sprocket teeth have correctly meshed with the drive links.